MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-intune.md

 ---
-Description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Intune
+description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Intune
 title: Microsoft Intune
 ms.date: 06/17/2019
 ms.topic: article